 Walls of Piran

-Slovenia, just like Hungary, has been exposed to attacks by the Turkish army countless times.
+Slovenia, like Hungary, has been exposed to attacks by the Turkish army countless times.
 At a time when Piran was still part of the Venetian Republic, a castle wall was drawn around the city to keep the Turks away.
-Today you can go up to this wall.
-You will get a striking view from the top of the wall, so the exhausting hike is definitely worth it.
+Today, you can go up to this wall.
+You will get a striking view from the top of the wall, so the exhausting hike is worth it.

 Walls of Piran, Piran attractions